nhnnufun/nifti2dicom/README.md

 Source code is in directory is split into 2 parts:
  - src/core (command line tool)
- - src/gui (GUI)

-To build Nifti2Dicom you need:
+To build this Nifti2Dicom version you need:

  * Command line tools:
    - Insight Toolkit (ITK) 3.17 or later using GDCM 2.xx